wongjo/CourseProject/README.md

 1. Get the list of activities.
 2. Get the list of subjects.
 3. For both the test and train datasets, produce an interim dataset:
-  4. Put the activity labels (not numbers) into the interim dataset.
+  4. Put the activity labels into the interim dataset.
   5. Put the subject IDs into the interim dataset.
 6. Join the test and train interim datasets.
 7. Extract the mean and standard deviation features.
 This is the selected dataset.